Watching your weight? Health conscious? Love chicken burgers?

-I will probably purchase these again and recommend them (especially if they are on sale!)
-I had them with my mom and dad and they both really enjoyed the taste of these.
-We garnished our burgers with dill pickles, mustard, lettuce and tomato.
-You could throw some cheese, ranch dressing or red onion on too.
-I think these would taste decadent with bacon and guacamole or smoked gouda!
-It's nice to have a box of these in the freezer to offer guests who maybe do not like beef burgers or are health conscious.
+I will not probably purchase these again and don’t recommend them.
+I had them with my mom and dad and we garnished our burgers with dill pickles, mustard, lettuce and tomato.
+You could throw some cheese, ranch dressing or red onion on too to enhance the flavor.
+I think some bacon and guacamole or smoked gouda would help add some flavor and deliciousness to these!
+I think it’s always nice to have a box of chicken burgers in the freezer to offer guests who maybe do not like beef burgers or are health conscious.

 Convenience: 7/10 (they are not precooked so you do have to cook them and make sure they are done but there are different methods so even if you don’t have a barbecue you can cook them)

 Would you rather have beef, chicken or a veggie burger?
 What would you put on these as your condiments and toppings?